brotkrueml/typo3-feed-generator/README.md

 > The extension is under development and is considered experimental!

-The extension supports TYPO3 v11 LTS and requires at least PHP 8.1.
+The extension supports TYPO3 v11 LTS and TYPO3 v12, and requires at least PHP 8.1.